ChandaniM/SveltNoteKeeper/README.md

 # Svelte

-Everything you need to build a Svelte project, powered by [`Svelte`](https://github.com/sveltejs/cli).
+Everything you need to build a Svelte project, powered by <a href="https://github.com/sveltejs/cli" target="_blank">Svelte</a>.

 ## Creating a project